5 Coast to Coast Kayak Training Mistakes to Avoid

 Mistake #2: Giving up on Learning to Roll

 Learning to roll simply makes sense.
 If you flip, you can simply glide your paddle across the water, and gracefully resurface to complete the race.
 Brilliant!

 At Canterbury Kayaking, we teach rolling as part of our grade 2 certificate course, with about three out of four people leaving the course with a roll.
-We also have evening rolling classes that anyone is welcome to attend.
 The problem many people face however, is once the course is over, they lose their roll through lack of practice.

 Now is the time to repeat, repeat, repeat.
 Make this movement second nature.
 Make it your highest priority to have a roll that works “in combat” (in the real event).
 You may have a roll that works in the pool or lake, but frustration develops when you swim on the next river trip.

 While many people are discouraged from practising their roll after a swim, you should be encouraged!
 If you can roll in the pool, there is no practical reason that it can’t work in combat.
 You have come this far, all it may take is to practice a few dozen more times, and next time… Boom, it works!
 No more swimming.